- Microchip pet door for small dogs and cats of all sizes

 - Frame is available in white or brown

-- 7" x 7" flap is made of clear, rigid plastic surrounded by fuzzy weather stripping to prevent drafts.
+- Clear, rigid flap surrounded by fuzzy weather stripping to prevent drafts

-- Allows any pet to go outside, but pets need a programmed microchip or an RFID collar key to come back in.
+- Allows any pet to go outside, but only those with a programmed microchip or an RFID collar key to come back in

-- Can be set to a normal manual flap mode in which the door functions without the microchip or collar key.
-This mode is ideal for training timid cats or dogs, as the electronics do make a clicking noise when locking and unlocking.
+- Can be set to a normal manual flap mode in which the door functions without the microchip or collar key (ideal for training timid cats or dogs, as the electronics make a clicking noise when locking and unlocking)

 Custom Mode 5 is the raccoon mode, making this door a raccoon-resistant cat door.
 As soon as the sensors detect an animal's head in the tunnel of the pet door, it scans to read the microchip.
 If the animal is not one whose chip has been programmed to trigger the door, the two locks on the exterior of the door are activated for added security.
 At this point, the unit will keep scanning for a microchip, and the exterior locks will remain engaged until approximately 10 seconds after the intruder animal has moved away from the door.
 When the exterior locks are engaged it makes it impossible for the raccoon to open the door towards them in order to get in.
 The interior locks prevent the raccoon or other stray animals from pushing through the door into the house.
 The combination of the two sets of locks has proved virtually impenetrable to raccoons in product testing.

 |Pet Door||7"w x 7"h||7 7/8"w x 8 13/16"h||10 1/4"w x 11" h|